Today, an anti-violence campaign gathered some support in pockets across the island.

 The record is a culmination of several years of work by Karen Ingala Smith, Nia Project’s Chief executive, who started counting Britain’s murdered women and putting their names on her own blog back in 2012.

 The database collates details of the perpetrators and the murder incident itself, including the date, names, police force area and information about children, recorded motive and the weapon.

-The campaign was run in collaboration with another women’s organisation, Womens’ Aid and a legal firm.
-The Femicide Census Report presented several recommendations aimed at prompting the government to stem the rise of violence against women.
-Explains the Guardian:
+The campaign was run in collaboration with another women’s organization, Women’s’ Aid and a legal firm.
+The Femicide Census Report presented several recommendations prompting the government to stem the rise of violence against women.
+Explains The Guardian:

 . . . this will mean a public tally of the dead is kept in a more formal manner, using police statistics as well as court reports.
 The site will be used to store as much information as possible on the background and the crime, available for approved subscribers – the first time such details have been held together – to make research and studies easier.